How Much Internet Speed Do I Need?

 Streaming, gaming, calling, and surfing the internet simultaneously from 5+ devices.

-All in all, when you’re using your Wi-Fi, you need internet speed that’s fast enough to let you do everything you normally do online with a smooth connection and minimal slowdowns.
+All in all, when you’re using your Wi-Fi, you need internet speed that’s fast enough to let you do everything you usually do online with a smooth connection and minimal slowdowns.
 That could include simple things like checking email and reading news headlines, but it could also include more complex endeavors like streaming on Netflix in 4K or uploading a terabyte hard drive’s worth of files to Google Drive.

 How many people use your internet?